catalpainternational/dbsamizdapper/README.md

  - Type hints throughout the codebase
  - Changed from `ABC` to `Protocol` type for inheritance
  - UV for fast dependency management
+ - **Django QuerySet integration** (new in 0.0.5)
+   - `SamizdatQuerySet` - Create views from Django QuerySets
+   - `SamizdatMaterializedQuerySet` - Materialized views from QuerySets
+   - `SamizdatModel` - Unmanaged Django models as views
+   - `SamizdatMaterializedModel` - Materialized views from models
  - Compat with both `psycopg` and `psycopg3`
  - Opinionated code formatting
    - black + isort